breatheco-de/content/src/content/lesson/learn-in-public.md

 ## What is Learn In Public

 Learning in private: The traditional educational system is designed to be a private experience.
-You read books, attend to classes, complete projects and assessments, and then at some point you graduate.
+You read books, attend classes, complete projects and assessments, and then at some point you graduate.
 We are so used to this workflow that it's already embedded into our student's hearts.

 When you learn in public you: create in social media, you write in notebooks and discussion forums, you also write about what you just learned in different ways like blog posts, tweets, newsletters, drawings, memes, etc.